kushsharma1001/dev-productivity-graph/README.md

 ## How to Build & Run the application?

+App is hosted on onRender.com: https://dev-productivity-graph.onrender.com

+If you still like to build and run, follow below steps:

-Go to the repository: https://github.com/kushsharma1001/developer-productivity-graph/tree/main Create and open a codeSpace by clicking on Code.
+Go to the repository: https://github.com/kushsharma1001/dev-productivity-graph/tree/main Create and open a codeSpace by clicking on Code.
 Open the Codespace.

 Requires **Java 17+**.
 But, Codespace is configured to run on java17.
 Maven is **not** required — the bundled Maven Wrapper